DoctorMcKay/node-steam-session/README.md

 	- `transport` - An `ITransport` instance, if you need to specify a [custom transport](#custom-transports).
 		If omitted, defaults to a `WebSocketCMTransport` instance for `SteamClient` platform types, and a `WebApiTransport` instance for all other platform types.
 In all likelihood, you don't need to use this.
+	- `localAddress` - A string containing the local IP address you want to use.
+For example, `11.22.33.44`
     - `httpProxy` - A string containing a URI for an HTTP proxy.
 For example, `http://user:pass@1.2.3.4:80`
     - `socksProxy` - A string containing a URI for a SOCKS proxy.
 For example, `socks5://user:pass@1.2.3.4:1080`
     - `agent` - An `https.Agent` instance to use for requests.
 If omitted, a new `https.Agent` will be created internally.

-You can only use one of `httpProxy`, `socksProxy` or `agent` at the same time.
+You can only use one of `localAddress`, `httpProxy`, `socksProxy` or `agent` at the same time.
 If you try to use more than one of them, an Error will be thrown.

+If you specify a custom transport, then you are responsible for handling proxy or agent usage in your transport.

 Constructs a new `LoginSession` instance.
 Example usage: